 - Drone-Free, Unique Exhaust Note

 COBB’s custom inline mufflers produce a sound unique to the COBB cat-back.
-Minimal restrictions increase exhaust velocity for a nice bump in horsepower.
-Dual 4" slash cut, double wall tips feature the COBB logo and look fantastic exiting the rear of your 2013-2014 Focus ST topping this power package off with a nice cosmetic touch.
+These mufflers have minimal restrictions which increases exhaust velocity for a nice bump in horsepower.
+Dual, 4" slash cut, double wall tips feature the COBB logo and look fantastic exiting the rear of your 2013-2014 Focus ST topping this power package off with a nice cosmetic touch.

 You Might Also Like